kaji-bikash/cf.files/README.md

 Think of Zsh as a more awesome bash without having to learn anything new.
 Automatic spell correction for your commands, syntax highlighting, and more.
-We've also provided lots of enhancements:
+YADR also provided lots of enhancements: CF.files adds to that.

 * Vim mode and bash style `Ctrl-R` for reverse history finder
 * `Ctrl-x,Ctrl-l` to insert output of last command